 In June 2021, the NFT meme sold for a record-setting 1,696 ETH — or $4 million — now worth an unreal $7.2m!

-With NFTify, you can make money from your memes by effortlessly turning them into NFTs.
-You can also create NFTs from digital art, photos, collectables and all types of digital media.
+With NFTify, you can make money from your memes by effortlessly turning memes into NFTs.
+You can also create NFTs from Games, photos, collectibles, and all types of digital media: Music, and Artwork.
 Best of all, setting up a customized NFT marketplace is simple, so you can start selling your meme NFTs within minutes.